 There’s no bigger bummer than getting to a ride and realizing you can’t get on it!

 Research the rides that have height restrictions if your young one is still under four feet tall.
-If you’re traveling with a child who’s too short to ride some rides, you can still take advantage of rider switch at some attractions so that everyone who wants to ride can get their turn.
+If you’re traveling with a child who’s too short to go on some rides, you can still take advantage of rider switch at some attractions so that everyone who wants to ride can get their turn.

 Bring your own distractions